josecordeiroo/CRM-Clone-React-Nodejs/README.md

 # monday-crm-clone
-A Clone of the Monday CRM System for tutorial purposes
+A Clone of the Monday CRM System for study purposes